Riccdatt/TicTacToe/README.md

 # TicTacToe
 A classic Tic tac toe game, you against the computer

 To play you need to install the Python package "pygame".
-Then downloadd the 4 files and just run 'runner.py'.
+Then download the 4 files and just run 'runner.py'.
 Have fun :)

 Disclaimer: